dominicchandev/CSCI3100-project/README.md

 # Start the database server and the api server in detached mode
 docker-compose up -d

-# Start the database server and the api server in detached mode
+# Start the database server and the api server (suggessted)
+docker-compose up

+# check how many containers are running
+docker ps

 # Stop the database server and the api server
 docker-compose down